pytest-dev/pyfakefs/docs/troubleshooting.rst

 `xlrd`_
 ~~~~~~~
-This libary is used by ``pandas`` to read Excel files in the `.xls` format, and
+This library is used by ``pandas`` to read Excel files in the `.xls` format,
-can also be used stand-alone.
-Similar to ``pandas``, it is by default patched
+and can also be used stand-alone.
+Similar to ``pandas``, it is by default
-by ``pyfakefs`` to use normal file system functions that can be patched.
+patched by ``pyfakefs`` to use normal file system functions that can be
+patched.

 `openpyxl`_
 ~~~~~~~~~~~
-This is another library that reads and writes Excel files, and is also used by ``pandas`` if installed. ``openpyxl`` uses ``lxml`` for some file-system access if it is installed - in this case ``pyfakefs`` will not able to patch it correctly (``lxml`` uses C functions for file system access).
-It will `not` use ``lxml`` however, if the environment variable ``OPENPYXL_LXML` is set to "False" (or anything other than "True"), so if you set this variable `before` running the tests, it can work fine with ``pyfakefs``.
+This is another library that reads and writes Excel files, and is also used by ``pandas`` if installed. ``openpyxl`` uses ``lxml`` for some file-system access if it is installed--in this case ``pyfakefs`` will not be able to patch it correctly (``lxml`` uses C functions for file system access).
+It will `not` use ``lxml`` however, if the environment variable ``OPENPYXL_LXML`` is set to "False" (or anything other than "True"), so if you set this variable `before` running the tests, it can work fine with ``pyfakefs``.

-Please write a new issue, if you are not sure if a module can be handled, or how to do it.
+If you encounter a module not working with ``pyfakefs``, and you are not sure if the module can be handled or how to do it, please write a new issue.
+We will check if it can be made to work, and at least add it to this list.

 Pyfakefs behaves differently than the real filesystem
 -----------------------------------------------------
 There are at least the following kinds of deviations from the actual behavior:

-- unwanted deviations that we didn't notice--if you find any of these, please write an issue and will try to fix it
+- unwanted deviations that we didn't notice--if you find any of these, please write an issue and we will try to fix it
 - behavior that depends on different OS versions and editions--as mentioned in :ref:`limitations`, ``pyfakefs`` uses the TravisCI systems as reference system and will not replicate all system-specific behavior